exercism/common-lisp/exercises/isogram/README.md

 The word *isograms*, however, is not an isogram, because the s repeats.

-# Implementation notes

-The Hamming distance is only defined for sequences of equal length.
-This means that based on the definition, each language could deal with getting sequences of equal length differently.

 ## Setup

 Check out [Exercism Help](http://exercism.io/languages/lisp) for instructions to